mraakibhasan/diu-routex-bitfest-2025/README.md

 5. Access the API at `http://127.0.0.1:8000`.

-## Hosting the Model

-The AI model (T5-small) is hosted on [Hugging Face](https://huggingface.co/) for online inference.
-You can also train and deploy the model locally using Git LFS if Hugging Face hosting is not available.

 ## Future Improvements

 While the current system provides a solid foundation, there are a few enhancements that could improve functionality, scalability, and user experience: